Performance Bounds for Quantum Feedback Control: Extensions

 \subsection{Infinite horizon problems}

-While we detailed our analysis for finite horizon problems as \eqref{QSOCP}, one can construct analogous bounding problems for (discounted) infinite horizon problems.
+While we detailed our analysis for the finite horizon problem \eqref{QSOCP}, one can construct analogous bounding problems for (discounted) infinite horizon problems.
 To that end, suppose our control objective is of the form

 with discount rate $\gamma > 0$.
-Then, one may notice from \eqref{eq:inf_gen} that
+Then, one may notice from Eq. \eqref{eq:inf_gen} that